 Summer Entertainers Chicken Salad

 I love the opportunity to be inspired to cook from the freshest and best ingredients a region has to offer.
 I am excited to wander Harvest Markets of Launceston to gather a bounty of fresh produce.
-I am all about bringing people together with food, so please join me as I create a delicious seafood dish that is a synch for you to recreate at home.
-Join Karen as she uses local Nichol’s chicken to elevate the everyday chicken salad to a centre piece dish that is banging with fresh seasonal produce of the day.
+I am all about bringing people together with food, so please join me as I create a delicious dish that is a synch for you to recreate at home.
+Join Karen as she uses local Nichol’s Ethical Free range Chicken to elevate the everyday chicken salad to a centre piece dish that is banging with fresh seasonal produce of the day.

 CHRISTOPHER WRIGHT, HEAD CHEF, TERRACE RESTAURANT COUNTRY CLUB TASMANIA

 Summer Scallops with Vanilla Tomatoes

 Chris uses traditional European culinary techniques to produce “modern Australian cuisine”.
 But what is “modern Australian cuisine”?
 He believes it is whatever we choose it to be, “we haven’t discovered what traditional Australian cuisine is.
 It can be influenced by any culture it allows us so much diversity” said Chris.
 He believes Tasmania is the best place to source great produce.
 It is the great community of local artisan producers who are dedicated and passionate about their craft that helps to inspire he’s creativity.
 Chris has chosen some beautiful local ingredients from The Tasmanian Food Co. which includes the Robur Farm Goat’s Milk and Shima Wasabi to enhance his delicate Tasmanian scallop dish.